-The College governors approved a financial plan in July 2022 which sets objectives for the period to 2024 and projected operating deficits of between £947,000 and £806,000 per annum for the years 2022/23 and 2023/24 respectively.
+The College governors approved a financial plan in July 2023, which was further amended in Sept 2023, that sets objectives for the period to 2025 and projected operating deficits of between £2,212,000 and £2,368,000 per annum for the years 2023/24 and 2024/25 respectively.
 If achieved this would result in a 'Good' financial health grading for each of the next two years.
-The variance in expected grading was agreed by the governors as an acceptable consequence of increasing investment in staff and student experience.
+The variance in expected grading was agreed by the governors as an acceptable consequence of increasing investment in staff and student experience and, whilst these would both result in cash surpluses, longer term strategies are being considered to return the College to an operational surplus position.